OGRECave/ogre/Docs/src/scripts.md

 }
 ```

 The parent pass name must be known and the pass must be in the correct technique in order for this to work correctly.
 Specifying the technique name and the pass name is the best method.
-If the parent technique/pass are not named then use their index values for their name as done in the example.

 ### Advanced Script Inheritance {#Advanced-Script-Inheritance}